How to Become a Georgia Notary

 • Be a U.S. citizen or legal resident

-• live in a state bordering Georgia and work in the county of application
+• Be a legal resident of the county in which they apply or live in a state bordering Georgia and work in the county of application

-• Provide an operating telephone number
+• Provide an active telephone number

 • Be able to read and write in English